Rungarungawa

-The Rungarungawa were an indigenous Australian people of the state of Queensland.
+The Rungarungawa were an Aboriginal Australian people of the state of Queensland.

 Country

 In Norman Tindale's estimation, Rungarungawa lands comprised some 1,200 mi2 in the area of Roxburgh Downs Station and the Pituri Creek.

 History of contact

 Around 1880, some years after their lands were taken up for white colonization, the Rungarungawa's number were estimated to be approximately 120.